 A hierophany is a manifestation of the divine other.
 The name implies more than a mere appearance or vision.
 A hierophany is an eruption of the divine in our world that brings both awe and terror.

-In classic art and literature, hierophanies were often intentional conversions, an appearance of the divine intended to bring about a change in man.
-The classic case is probably the Biblical story of Saul on the road to Damascus, painted many times but most famously by Caravaggio in 1600.
+In classic art and literature, hierophanies were often conversions, an appearance of the divine intended to bring about a change in man.
+The classic case is the Biblical story of Saul on the road to Damascus, painted many times but most famously by Caravaggio in 1600.

-Caravaggio’s manipulation of light and shadow is what makes this a masterpiece.
+Caravaggio’s manipulation of light and shadow makes this a masterpiece.
 The divine force which knocks Saul from his horse and blinds him is not depicted in the painting, but seems to pervade it nonetheless.

 And yet, the focus is clearly on the man, both in the composition and in the story.
 Saul fills the painting from side to side.
-Not only is God is absent, His only reason for “appearing” is Saul, whose outstretched arms catch the divine light as well as the viewer’s gaze like a funnel, focusing them on him, on his face and breast.
-(The gaze and stoop of both attendant and mount do the same.)
+Not only is God absent, His only reason for “appearing” is Saul, whose outstretched arms catch the divine light as well as the viewer’s gaze like a funnel, focusing them on him, on his face and breast.
+(The stooped gaze of both attendant and mount do the same.)